 At the I/O conference yesterday, Google introduced Google Photos, a standalone platform to save unlimited photos and videos of your memorable life events.

 The new feature lets users organize all their photos by people, places, and things that matter to them without making an effort to create an album or tagging or label each photo.

-People around the world capture millions of pictures every moment which matter to them and will take another trillion this year alone.
+People around the world capture millions of pictures every moment that matter to them and will take another trillion this year alone.

-Previously users used to face several problems while storing, editing or sharing photos.
-With this new launch, users will have a smooth experience of storing and sharing their memories with their friends and acquaintances with more options.
+Previously users used to face several problems while storing, editing, or sharing photos.
+With this new launch, users will have a smooth experience storing and sharing their memories with friends and acquaintances with more options.